adobe/coral-spectrum/index.md

 ### [» Overview](./manual/overview.html)
 Vision and goals
 ### [» Manual](./manual/manual.html)
 Get you started.
-How to install through npm, consume etc
+How to consume and build the project
 ### [» Upgrade](./manual/upgrade.html)
 Helping you upgrade from CoralUI3
 ### [» Styles](./manual/styles.html)